vercel/python-typemap/spec-draft.rst

 It's important that there be a clearly specified type language for the type-level computation---we can't just be using some poorly specified subset of all Python.

+TODO:
+- Drop DirProperties - make it Members or something
+- IsSubtype -> Is?
+- Look into TupleTypeVar stuff for iteration
+- Move some to a "primitives" section

 ::